 Shadow Yoga is a modern term that encompasses the ancient practices originating with the Pashupata tantrika yogins which preceded and gave rise to Hatha Yoga.

-Lord Pashupathi transformed himself into Adinath, the first teacher, who through the labours of his human disciples Matsyendranath, Gorakhnath, Jalandharnath et al gave Tantrik Hatha Yoga for the welfare and spiritual development of mankind.
+Lord Pashupathi transformed himself into Adinath, the first teacher, who through the labours of his human disciples Matsyendranath, Gorakhnath, Jalandharnath and others gave Tantrik Hatha Yoga for the welfare and spiritual development of mankind.

 The required tools are Nrtta (pure dance) Asana (posture), Pranayama (inner breath control) and the mental practices through the concentrated power of will termed Samyama (even restraint).
 Through samyama the essence of these activities are drawn into a single point that acts as the gateway into the immensity better described as the unknown.

 The basis for all is Nrtta which in its laghu or light form is the legacy of the Pashupata tantrik yogins.
 Through this pure form, devoid of any gymnastic or theatrical embellishments, the sadhaka (aspirant) rediscovers the natural rhythmic currents hidden within the body.
 This is achieved through modes of unimposed natural positioning that comprise graceful churning, stepping accompanied by light coiling or swaying and supported by arm, hand and finger gestures.
 These movements are termed karana (cause) and constitute a dance devoid of emotional mood (abhava).

 Abhava Yoga is that yoga in which one contemplates oneself as void and without shadow.
 Here the mind in its natural form rests in its source, the self, in the Sahaja Avasta (natural state).
 This is the yogic ideal of being and marks the starting point of Kundalini Yoga the greatest and most far-reaching contribution passed down to us from the Nath traditions enshrined in the tantras.